drmad/semeele/README.md

 I was using the [native XML libraries](http://php.net/manual/es/refs.xml.php) for creating a...
 XML document.
 But they are _extremely verbose_.
 So I coded this in about four hours.

+It works with PHP 5.6 and newer versions.

 ## Usage

 The base class is `drmad\semeele\Node`.
 Its constructor accepts three parameters: